James McCormack (Irish revolutionary): Early life and family (1877–1906)

 James McCormack was born 24 November 1877.
 His parents were Michael and Mary (née Sinnott), they were married 20 January 1877.
 Michael died at age 37 (about 1887).
-Mary, born 22 May 1858, to Hugh Synnott [sic] and Margaret Doyle, was 29-years-old when her husband died.
-James grew up with his younger brothers Hugh, John and Michael and sister Margaret in a place known as 'The Spot’ in Lisdornan near Julianstown, Stamullen and Bellewstown, in County Meath, Ireland.
+Mary, born 22 May 1858, to Hugh Synnott [sic] and Margaret Doyle, was 27-years-old when her husband died.
+James grew up with his younger brothers Hugh, John and Michael and sister Margaret in a place known as 'The Spot’ in Lisdornan near Julianstown, Stamullen and Bellewstown, in County Meath.
 He resided there until the close of 1900 when his family moved to a second home, also in Lisdornan, and where he continued to live until his departure for Dublin.

 In 1904 he moved to Baldoyle, County Dublin, to begin employment at the Metropolitan Baldoyle Race Company Limited.
 There, he worked as a Senior Groundskeeper and Steward of the Turf Club, skilled in the construction and maintenance of 'the turf' and grounds, as well as creation of a new five-furlong gallop which would become renowned as one of the best in north-west Europe.
-He had previously been employed in the same endeavours at The Bellewstown Racecourse, the oldest racecourse in Europe..
+He had previously been employed in the same endeavours at The Bellewstown Racecourse, which had been in operation since 1726.

-It was in the rich countryside of Meath, that as a young man, James developed his hunting (grouse, geese, ducks and deer) and weaponry skill and knowledge, which proved of great benefit later in life to the men and women trained, and drilled, under him in the Irish Citizen Army, at Liberty Hall, and Croydon Park, Fairview, working alongside Captain Jack White.
+As a young man, McCormack developed hunting (grouse, geese, ducks and deer) and weaponry skill and knowledge, which proved of great benefit later in life to the men and women trained, and drilled, under him in the Irish Citizen Army (ICA), at Liberty Hall, and Croydon Park, Fairview, working alongside Captain Jack White.

-James married Ann Rooney from the Portmarnock-Malahide area in 1908 and they went on to have three sons, Michael born in 1909, Joseph born in 1911 and James, who was born in 1914.
-Ann was the daughter of Joseph Rooney, of Maynetown, the Rooney family later moved to the extant thatched cottage in the village of Baldoyle.
+James married Annie Rooney from the Portmarnock-Malahide area in 1908 and they went on to have three sons, Michael born in 1909, Joseph born in 1911 and James, who was born in 1914.
+Annie was the daughter of Joseph Rooney, of Maynetown, the Rooney family later moved to the extant thatched cottage in the village of Baldoyle.

 James McCormack and his family lived on Station Road (by Sutton Train Station—where Sutton meets Baldoyle), in ‘Sutton Cottages’ (or 'The Knock of Howth Cottages').
 In the 1911 Census of Ireland James and Ann had three boarders listed as living in their home, her two brothers-in-law: James (47) and Lawrence Rooney (38), as well as a 'William Kennedy'—also later members of the Fingal branch of the ICA.